Pets at Home

-Pets at Home is a British pet supplies retailer selling pet products including food, toys, bedding, medication, accessories and pets.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+Pets at Home Group PLC (sometimes shortened to Pets) is a British retailer selling pets (not limited to rabbits, rodents and fish), pet food, toys, bedding and medication.

 Founded in 1991, the company operates 453 stores across the UK, as well as an online store.
-Pets at Home also provides a range of services such as grooming, veterinary care and dog training.
+The company also provides in-store services, such as grooming, veterinary care and dog training.

+In March 2014, the company was the subject of an initial public offering, and has since been listed on the London Stock Exchange as a constituent of the FTSE 250 Index.

 History

 The first store was opened in Chester in 1991, by Anthony Preston.

-In December 1999, Pets at Home acquired Petsmart UK, bringing a chain of 140 stores under Pets at Home branding.
+In December 1999, Pets at Home acquired PetSmart UK, bringing a chain of 140 stores under Pets at Home branding.

 Pets at Home was sold to Bridgepoint Capital for £230 million in July 2004.

 In November 2007, the 200th store, Barnstaple, opened.

-On 27 January 2010, Pets at Home was sold by Bridgepoint Capital, to United States-based investment firm Kohlberg Kravis Roberts (KKR) for around £955 million.
+On 27 January 2010, Pets at Home was sold by Bridgepoint Capital to US-based investment firm Kohlberg Kravis Roberts (KKR) for around £955 million.